Activation function dependence of the storage capacity of treelike neural networks

-In this work, we have studied the activation-function-dependence of the storage capacity of wide treelike committee machines.
+In this work, we have studied the activation-function-dependence of the storage capacity of wide TCMs.
 This network architecture is particularly convenient to study in the infinite-width limit, but it is far removed from the deep networks used in practical applications \cite{lecun2015deep}.
-As a step towards more elaborate and realistic models, one could consider a fully-connected committee machine, in which each hidden unit is connected to the full set of inputs.
-Prior work on such networks with sign activation functions suggests that some qualitative aspects of the behavior of treelike committee machines should still hold true \cite{engel1992storage,barkai1992broken,urbanczik1997storage}.
-However, fully-connected committee machines possess a permutation-symmetry with respect to interchange of the hidden units, which is broken at loads below the RS capacity \cite{barkai1992broken}.
-This phenomenon and the presence of correlations between hidden units complicates the study of their infinite-width limit.
-Accurate determination of how their storage capacity depends on activation function will therefore require further work, in which the insights developed in this study should prove broadly useful.
+As a more realistic model, one could consider a fully-connected committee machine (FCM), in which each hidden unit is connected to the full set of inputs.
+Prior work on such networks with sign activation functions suggests that some qualitative aspects of the behavior of TCMs should still hold true \cite{engel1992storage,barkai1992broken,urbanczik1997storage}.
+However, FCMs possess a symmetry with respect to permutation of the hidden units, which is broken at loads below the RS capacity \cite{barkai1992broken}.
+This phenomenon and the presence of correlations between hidden units complicate the study of their infinite-width limit.
+Accurate determination of how FCM storage capacity depends on activation function will therefore require further work, in which the insights developed in this study should prove broadly useful.

-\emph{Acknowledgements}---J. A. Zavatone-Veth acknowledges support from the NSF-Simons Center for Mathematical and Statistical Analysis of Biology at Harvard and the Harvard Quantitative Biology Initiative.
-C. Pehlevan thanks the Harvard Data Science Initiative, Google, and Intel for support.
+\emph{Acknowledgements}---J. A. Z.-V. acknowledges support from the NSF-Simons Center for Mathematical and Statistical Analysis of Biology at Harvard and the Harvard Quantitative Biology Initiative.
+C. P. thanks the Harvard Data Science Initiative, Google, and Intel for support.

 \onecolumngrid